Jainism in Maharashtra: History

 Jainism in Maharashtra has a long history.

 The oldest inscription in Maharashtra is a 2nd-century BC Jain inscription in a cave near Pale village in the Pune District.
 It was written in the Jain Prakrit and includes the Navkar Mantra.

 The first Marathi inscription known is at Shravanabelagola, Karnataka near the left foot of the statue of Bahubali, dated 981 CE.

-Maharashtra was ruled many Jain rulers such as the Rashtrakuta dynasty and the Shilaharas.
+Jainism in Maharashtra was patronised by many rulers such kings from the Shilaharas and Rashtrakuta.
 Many of forts were built by kings from these dynasties and thus Jain temples or their remains are found in them.
-Texts such as the Shankardigvijaya and Shivlilamruta suggest that a large number of Marathi people followed jainism in the ancient period.
+Texts such as the Shankardigvijaya and Shivlilamruta suggest that a large number of Marathi people followed Jainism in the ancient period.

 Jain communities in present day Maharashtra

-There are many native jain communities in present day Maharashtra.
-The communities tend to be endogamous, and generally do not intermarry with the Jains who have arrived from North India.They belong to the Digambar sect.The four largest communities by numbers are:
+There are many native Jain communities in present day Maharashtra.
+The communities tend to be endogamous, and generally do not intermarry with the Jains who have arrived from North India.
+They belong to the Digambar sect.
+The four largest communities by numbers are: